zoobot/balena-residency/README.md

 ## Status

-I've decided to make a mini Exploratorium science lab for the street because those little libraries and art galleries are so cute.
+I've decided to make a mini Exploratorium science lab for the street.
 With a mini science lab, there can be a lot of neighborhood magnet and rocks sharing, which is great, plus small electronic science and robotic experiments.
-First round mini lab "exhibit" will be sms and web speech to text to image generator to pi TFT.
+First round will be sms and web speech to text to image generator.
 Thanks to [@nucleardreamer](https://github.com/nucleardreamer) for all the great ideas and for working on this with me!

 ## Highlights